ZBr14n/Google-Map-Real-Estate/README.md

 http://real-estate-search.surge.sh/

+![#f03c15] The sorting from highest price and lowest price currently works on FireFox only.
+Currently investigating why this is not working for Chrome and Edge browsers, etc.

 # What is this?

 Using Google Map's API integration with React.js I was able to create a real-estate search platform with some data to query.
 Inspired by the webste design by Trulia and Zillow, I wanted to create something similar with my current understanding of web technologies.